Limoges France Travel Guide

 France has a wide array of landscapes and cultural experiences.

-France's capital for world-renowned museums, iconic monuments, and bustling city atmosphere.
+France'the nation's capital for international-renowned museums, iconic monuments, plus busy city atmosphere.

 Journey east to the Auvergne region for distinct volcanic landscapes and national parks.